danielhax/RoboND-Rover-Project/writeup_template.md

 The first modification I made is in the **Perspective Transformation** section shown in the image below.

-![alt text][image1]
+![Figure 1][image1]

-The highlighted line of code creates a mask from the warped image which basically
+The highlighted line of code creates a mask from the warped image which basically helps cancel out the area that isn't visible on the camera's perspective, shown on the image below.

+![Figure 2][image2]

+The next modification I did was create a function that finds rocks on an image.
+The function is basically a clone of the **color_thresh** function but with a different color threshold which is in the shade of dark yellow/gold.
+The result is shown on the image below.

+![Figure 3][image3]

 #### 2. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.
 And another!